JosefGisis/programming-practices-for-productivity/README.md

     While the code may be obvious to you now, you will probably forget a lot of it pretty soon.
 It is especially important to leave documentation for code that solves some non-obvious issue because you may delete it later when you have forgotten why it was there.
 Plus it never hurts to have more documentation (unless it is inaccurate).

--   ## Don't make the same mistake twice.
+-   ## Don't Make the Same Mistake Twice.

     You can stay positive knowing all your mistakes and detours are a lesson; that is, if you actually learn from you mistakes.